RaphiOriginal/blindAutomation/README.md

 ```
 the default degree of `0` will be applied.
 ### Triggers
-Triggers are either a list of strings where each trigger just uses its default values.
+Triggers are either a list of strings where each trigger just uses its default values, or trigger objects.
+String and objects triggers can be mixed in the list.
 Available triggers are:
 * `SUNRISE` Will open the blind at sunrise
 * `SUNSET` Will close the blind at sunset